hookup culture statistics

 Top hookup college

-We asked respondents to answer if they were looking primarly for love or hookups at the moment.
+We asked respondents to answer if they were looking primarily for love or hookups at the moment.
 Then we ranked each university by the proportion of students looking for love versus hookups.

 Top ranking ‘Hookup colleges’ (% looking for hookups):